kovidgoyal/kitty/docs/kittens/unicode-input.rst

 a leading period and the index for the match if you don't like to use arrow keys.

+You can switch between modes using either the function keys or by pressing :kbd:`Ctrl+Tab`.

 Command Line Interface
 -------------------------